 Helping the Earth

-From an environmental health standpoint, that’s one of the best things we can do for our Earth and our communities.
+From an environmental health standpoint, online college counseling (and other virtual appointments) are a green light.
+In fact, they can be one of the best things we can do for our Earth and our communities.

 In addition to making sure you’re in a healthier setting, online counseling also makes sure you’re in a less stressful setting.

 Most of us are going to handle stressful planning better if we’re in a comfortable setting.
-I don’t know of anyone who’s ideal comfortable setting is a classroom or corporate office—especially now that I can’t stop thinking about viruses lurking in the fabric of a waiting room chair.
-Our students and counselors feel more comfortable and productive working from the comfort of their homes.
-The time saved on commuting (and time saved by being healthy instead of sick) gives our students an edge and allows them to submit a better application.
+I don’t know of anyone who’s ideal comfortable setting is a classroom or corporate office.
+Especially now that I can’t stop thinking about viruses lurking in the fabric of a waiting room chair… Our students and counselors feel more comfortable and productive working from the comfort of their homes.
+The time saved on commuting (and time saved by being healthy instead of sick) gives our students an edge!
+More time allows them to submit a better application.

-We’re living in very interesting times, some estimates from Harvard even say that 40-70% of our global population will contract the Coronavirus within a year.
-Even while many areas prepare to go into states of emergency, it’s critical not to lose sight of our long term goals (including college applications).
-Empowerly is here to help you stay on track, and provide a sense of normalcy and productivity in these chaotic months to come.
+We’re living in very interesting times.
+Some estimates from Harvard even say that 40-70% of our global population will contract the Coronavirus within a year.
+Even while many areas prepare to go into states of emergency, it’s critical not to lose sight of long-term goals.
+This includes college applications.
+Empowerly is here to help you stay on track, and provide productivity in these chaotic months to come.